DanielMazurkiewicz/ultradb/README.md

 returns true if database is empty

 ### roll()
-rolls database, replaces oldest documents in database
+rolls database, new documents will replace oldest documents in database

 ### setRoot(documentId)
 allows to set top level document if someone need a document with some kind of settings, or keeping any kind of structures where entry document is required